NorbertLoh/CS4248-Group-30-Project/README.md

 This forces CARA to explicitly consider both hateful and benign interpretations before deciding, which led to a **Benign** output for this example.

-## So why did we use RoBERTa as a judge instead of LLM?
+## So why did we use RoBERTa as a judge instead of LLM (Large Language Model)?
-The decision to use RoBERTa over LLM-as-a-judge is due to how this is more of a classification task and how encoder-only models and large generative models handle classification tasks.
+The decision to use RoBERTa over LLM-as-a-judge (Large Language Model as a judge) is due to how this is more of a classification task and how encoder-only models and large generative models handle classification tasks.

 Encoder-only is designed for bidirectional language understanding and sequence classification and excels at entailment tasks, whereas Generative LLMs are decode-based, autoregressive models optimised for next-token prediction.

-When we tried to use LLM-as-a-judge during testing, slight differences in prompts and text can also severely alter the final outputs from LMMs, making them unsuitable for a judge.
+When we tried to use LMM-as-a-judge during testing, slight differences in prompts and text can also severely alter the final outputs from LMMs, making them unsuitable for a judge.
 Research has also shown that LLMs prefer convincingly written sycophantic responses over correct ones (Sharma et al., 2025).

 ## Why does RAG with MemeCap not work on our problem?